scottamain/documentation/usage/camera/README.md

 - [Linux command line](raspicam/README.md) - Using the supplied command line applications (e.g. raspistill)
 - [Python](python/README.md)

+## More information

+For other camera setup info, see the [Camera configuration](../../configuration/camera.md).

 See detailed [technical specs](../../hardware/camera/README.md) of the camera hardware and software.